callummckee/DoA-from-EEG/README.md

 Graphs displaying the coefficient of determination for each extracted feature for each frequency band can be found in the Graphs folder.
 The x-axis of the graphs represents the frequency bands defined in fft.py with indices 1-20 representing the amplitude of these frequency bands and indices 21-40 representing the power.

-The correlation values produced were poor.
-Following a thorough review for bugs, checks to see if the data can be denoised any further, and resampling of the data to ensure a even distribution of anaesthetic states, all without improvement in the correlation values, I can only conclude that the results of the paper cannot be reproduced using this particular data set.